|Cash Back Rating:||4.3 / 5|

 - Baggage delay insurance – The card will reimburse for you essential purchases in case your luggage gets delayed while traveling – up to $100 per day up to three days, for delays of six hours or longer.

 - Travel accident insurance – You’ll get up to $500,000 in coverage for accidental death or dismemberment while traveling.

 Flexibility when redeeming rewards

-If you don’t want to use your points for Amazon purchases, Amazon gives you a few other redemption options, including statement credits, deposit into a checking or savings account, gift cards and travel rewards.
+If you don’t want to use your points for Amazon purchases, Amazon gives you a few other redemption options, including cash back, gift cards and travel rewards.

 Points are worth 1 cent each no matter how they’re redeemed.
 There is no minimum redemption requirement when redeeming for Amazon purchases.
 Cardholders can also redeem their points for travel or for statement credits.

 Why you might want a different card

 While this card offers a lot in terms of benefits, it can be costly depending on how you use it and whether you already have or plan to have a Prime membership.

 No Access to the Chase Ultimate Rewards portal

 Though the Prime Visa is issued by Chase bank, cardholders won’t get access to the benefits included in the Chase Ultimate Rewards Portal.
 Rewards earned with the Prime Visa can’t be transferred to the Chase Ultimate Rewards program either.